The Hidden Benefits of Blogging: Beyond the Likes and Shares

 2017-06-11 21.36.41

-These are assorted books on the subject of Metacognition, Heuristics, Forecasting, Thinking and Decision Making, an effort to polish my own ingenuous executive functions & skills.
+These are assorted books on the subject of Metacognition, Heuristics, Forecasting, Thinking and Decision Making, an effort to polish my own executive functions & skills.

 2017-06-11 21.33.34

 These two books are my attempt to understand Investing from someone OTHER THAN Warren Buffet for a change.
-The left one I suspect is going to be refreshingly discursive and not stick tightly to dry finance.

 2017-06-11 21.34.37

 I would rank the decrepit looking The Best and The Brightest as one of my best books from the last decade.
-Halbertstam is a great writer and the book is just so good wading through the dense fastidious prose it feels akin to reading a John Grisham novel.
-A great primer on the pitfalls of Groupthink and Pink Flamingoes.
+Halbertstam is a great writer and the book is just so good wading through the dense prose it feels akin to reading a John Grisham novel.
+A great primer on the pitfalls of Groupthink and Pink Flamingos.

 2017-06-11 21.34.57